 Additionally, Crown Castle's US-based portfolio benefits from the availability and general reliability of the US electric grids and contributes to transition risk mitigation.
-Generators are primarily used to provide backup power and only account for approximately 2% of our estimated Scope 1 and location-based Scope 2 emissions.
-Availability of renewable energy solutions in the US provides an opportunity for Crown Castle to achieve its carbon neutral goal in Scope 1 and 2 emissions by 2025.
+Generators are primarily used to provide backup power and only account for approximately 3% of our Scope 1 and location-based Scope 2 emissions.
+Availability of renewable energy solutions in the US provides an opportunity for Crown Castle to achieve its carbon neutral goal in Scope 1 and 2 emissions for 2025.